 In 2010 upon submitting a fully worked proposal to the United Nations for an amendment to the Rome Statute to include Ecocide as an international Crime against Peace, Polly Higgins wrote her award-winning first book, Eradicating Ecocide: laws and governance to prevent the destruction of our planet (Peoples Book Prize 2011).
 The following year a mock Ecocide Trial was held in the UK Supreme Court, live-streamed by Sky News prosecuted and defended by top barristers and QC’s including leading Human Rights barrister Michael Mansfield QC.
 Research undertaken by University of London’s School of Advanced Studies Human Rights Consortium led to previously unseen UN documents entering into the public domain and the publication of a Research Paper into history of law of Ecocide at the UN.

-Holder of the Arne Naess Chair in Global Justice and the Environment at University of Oslo (2013/14), Polly Higgins was awarded an Honoris Causa Doctorate from Business School Lausanne for her services advancing Earth Law.
-The same year she co-founded The Earth Law Alliance.
+Holder of the Arne Naess Honorary Professorship Chair in Global Justice and the Environment at University of Oslo (2013/14), Polly Higgins was awarded an Honoris Causa Doctorate from Business School Lausanne for her services advancing Earth Law.

-In 2015 Advocate for the Earth (VPRO documentary), which profiled lawyers advocating for Ecocide law, led to questions being asked in the Dutch Parliament (The Netherlands had been one of the few countries to object to Ecocide as a Crime under the Rome Statute during the initial drafting).
-A team of QCs and barristers from the UK and the Hague led by Polly Higgins now brief climate vulnerable Small Island Developing States on climate crime pro-bono.
+In 2015 Advocate for the Earth (VPRO documentary), which profiled Polly and other lawyers advocating for Ecocide law, led to questions being asked in the Dutch Parliament (The Netherlands had been one of the few countries to object to Ecocide as a Crime under the Rome Statute during the initial drafting).

 Speaking includes guest lectures at numerous universities including New York University, University of California Berkeley, University of London, Uppsala University and University of British Columbia.
-Notable public talks include the EARTHtalks at the Hofburg Palace in Vienna; Keynote Speaker at the 9th Annual International Student Conference in Strasbourg; and Lead Speaker at the Tobias Leadership Conference, Colorado.
-Polly delivered the Rachel Carson 50th Anniversary Memorial Lecture both in London and in the Netherlands; Lead Speaker at the International Leadership Association’s Annual Global Conference; she has presented at the World Peace Conference and at the RSA (London) as well as giving a number of TED talks.
+Notable public talks include: EARTHtalks at the Hofburg Palace in Vienna; Keynote Speaker at the 9th Annual International Student Conference in Strasbourg; Lead Speaker at the Tobias Leadership Conference, Colorado.
+Polly delivered the Rachel Carson 50th Anniversary Memorial Lecture both in London and in the Netherlands; Lead Speaker at the International Leadership Association’s Annual Global Conference; World Peace Conference and at the RSA (London).
+She has a number of TED talks.
 Polly speaks on a diverse range of platforms, from business to peace, from law to ecology.